polkadot-fellows/JIPs/JIP-3.md

 ### 94: Work-package received

 Emitted once a work-package has been received from a builder or a primary guarantor (CE 133/134).
-This should be emitted _before_ authorization is checked, and ideally before the extrinsic data is received.
+This should be emitted _before_ authorization is checked, and ideally before the extrinsic data and imports are received/fetched.

     Event ID (ID of the corresponding "work-package submission" or "work-package being shared" event) Core Index